SkafteNicki/dtu_mlops/s5_continues_x/M16_continues_machine_learning.md

     ```

+3. Try pushing the workflow file to your github repository and make sure that it completes.
+If it does not, you may need to adjust the workflow file slightly.

 3. Send yourself a pull-request.
 I recommend seeing [this](https://www.youtube.com/watch?v=xwyJexAnt9k) very short video on how to send yourself a pull-request with a small change.
-If you workflow file is executed correctly you should see `github-actions`
-commenting with a performance report on your PR.
+If you workflow file is executed correctly you should see `github-actions` commenting with a performance report on your PR.

-4. (Optional) `cml` is offered by the same people behind `dvc` and it should therefore come as no surprise that these features
-   can interact with each other.
-If you want to deep dive into this, [here](https://cml.dev/doc/cml-with-dvc) is a great starting
+4. (Optional) `cml` is offered by the same people behind `dvc` and it should therefore come as no surprise that these features can interact with each other.
+If you want to deep dive into this, [here](https://cml.dev/doc/cml-with-dvc) is a great starting point.
-   point.

 # Continues docker building

 `cml` integrates well with github and can give a taste of what a continues machine learning pipeline feels like.
 However, to take our applications
-to the next level we are going to
+to the next level we are going to look at how we can automatize docker building.
+As you have already seen docker building can take a couple of minutes
+to build each time we do changes to our codebase.
+For this reason we really just want to build a new image everytime we

 The final task we are going to automatize is docker building.